gryzril/AleBot2.0/README.md

 Some commands include:

 Play audio from .mp3 files and Youtube:

-  -get_volume
+  - get_volume
-  -list_files        Lists all audio files AleBot2.0 has saved -play              Streams from a url [URL] -play_saved        Plays an audio file that AleBot2.0 has saved [File] -stop
+  - list_files        Lists all audio files AleBot2.0 has saved
+  - play              Streams from a url [URL]
+  - play_saved        Plays an audio file that AleBot2.0 has saved [File]
-  -volume
+  - stop
+  - volume

 Virtual Bitcoin Economy:
   - BTC               - (Get Current BTC Price)